saylordotorg/course_engl401/Unit01.md

     collect and write down the aspects of his biography that you believe might be helpful in understanding his work.

-     About the link:  Shakespeare-literature.com is a website dedicated to Shakespeare and his work.
+     About the link: The Folger Shakespeare Library is a research library in Washington, D.C.
+It is home to the         largest Shakespeare collection in the world.

      Terms of Use:  Please respect the copyright and terms of use displayed on the webpage above.